-Is your house your castle?
+Is your house a beloved castle?
 Or a monkey on your back?

-Your answer might depend a lot on your mortgage.
+The answer might depend on your mortgage.
 Getting an affordable property at a great rate can make you feel as if life couldn’t be any sweeter.

-But ask anyone who bought a house with a mortgage they didn’t understand and couldn’t afford, and they will likely tell you their house has brought them nothing but frustration and tears.
+But ask anyone who bought a house with a mortgage they didn’t understand and couldn’t afford, and they will tell you the house has brought them frustration and tears.

-If you’ll be in the market for a new place soon, make sure you avoid the following six mortgage mistakes.
+If you’ll be in the market for a new place soon, avoid the following six mortgage mistakes.

 1. Not reviewing your credit first

-You’ll need your credit score to be in great shape if you want the best terms on a mortgage.
+You need a top credit score to get the best terms on a mortgage.

-At least six months before you go to your first open house, you need to go to AnnualCreditReport.com.
-That’s the official site to get free credit reports issued by the big three reporting agencies: Experian, Equifax and TransUnion.
+At least six months before you go to your first open house, go to AnnualCreditReport.com.
+That’s the official site where you can get free credit reports issued by the big three credit-reporting agencies: Experian, Equifax and TransUnion.
 You’re entitled to one free credit report from each agency annually.
-You want to identify and correct any errors in those records before you apply for a mortgage.
-(A 2013 study by the Federal Trade Commission found 5 percent of consumers had errors on their reports that could result in less favorable loan terms.)

-In addition to your credit reports, it’s also critical that you check your credit score.
-Some banks and credit cards now offer the most widely used credit score, the FICO score, as a monthly perk for their customers.
-If your bank or card does not, check out this article, which offers seven other ways to get that all-important number for free.
+Check your credit score.
+Some banks and credit cards now offer access to the most widely used credit score, the FICO score, as a monthly free perk for their customers.
+If your bank or card does not, check out this article, which offers more ways to get that all-important number for free.

 Bottom line: Spend the time to get your credit in the best possible shape so that you can get lenders’ most favorable terms.

-Getting pre-approved by a bank for a given loan amount is one way to avoid the heartbreak that comes from falling in love with a house that is way out of your range.
-It may also give you an edge if yours is not the only offer for the same property.
-A seller will feel more confident selecting a bid from someone with a mortgage pre-approval rather than from a person who hasn’t begun the process.
+Getting preapproved by a bank for a given loan amount is one way to avoid the heartbreak that comes from falling in love with a house out of your price range.
+It may also give you an edge: A seller feels more confident selecting a bid from someone with a mortgage preapproval rather than from a person who hasn’t begun the process.

-However, don’t get carried away by whatever pre-approval amount you receive from the bank.
+However, don’t get carried away by the preapproved amount the bank gives you.
 Remember, what the bank thinks you can afford and what you can actually afford may be two different things.
-A lot of people lost their homes in the Great Recession because banks gave them loans they couldn’t pay back.
-Don’t make the same mistake.
-Check out “Stop and Think: How Much House Can You Really Afford?”
+For more, check out, “Stop and Think: How Much House Can You Really Afford?”

 3. Not shopping around for the best rate